LoveBootCaptain/WeatherPi_TFT/README.md

 **NEW PLEASE UPDATE**

-WeatherPiTFT will write a json file to sd card after updating the weather data from the api provider. this process will reduce writing to your sd card.
+WeatherPiTFT will write a json file to your Pi after updating the weather data from the api provider.

+this process will reduce writing to your sd card, cause we're writing it only to RAM.

 ramdisk will only be used in production mode. means you have set your `"ENV"` to `"Pi"` which is default when you followed this guide.

-you may also consider using great tooling for writing all logs to ram from azlux: [log2ram](https://github.com/azlux/log2ram)
+you may also consider using great tooling for writing all logs to ram from @azlux: [log2ram](https://github.com/azlux/log2ram)

 ```
 sudo mkdir /mnt/ramdisk
 sudo nano /etc/fstab
 ```
-add the following line right at the end of the opened file `size=5M`specifies the size of the reserved ram (5M is more than enough)
+add the following line right at the end of the opened file

+`size=5M` specifies the size of the reserved ram (5M is more than enough)
 ```
 tmpfs /mnt/ramdisk tmpfs nodev,nosuid,size=5M 0 0
 ```

 `CTRL-O` to save and `CTRL-X` to quit nano

-finally mount the ram disk
+finally mount the ram disk and reboot your Pi

 ```
 sudo mount -a